-- (b) Performance under other contracts is an indicator of an offeror's understanding of the reasons for the law and benefits of the program. - (1) If an offeror prepared a subcontracting plan for another contract, the contracting officer should contact the contracting officer responsible for administering the earlier plan to determine if the offeror met the plan's objectives and submitted required reports in a timely manner. - (2) The contracting officer shall consider overall compliance in the evaluation, not just whether or not the offeror met the goals established in the plan. - (3) Submission of timely reports is an indication the offeror takes its responsibilities seriously. - (c) The contracting officer shall use the Subcontracting Plan Evaluation Checklist available on OSBU's website at https://insite.gsa.gov/organizations/staff-offices/office-of-small-business-utilization-osbu, and GSAM 519.7 to evaluate an offeror's subcontracting plan. - (1) Remember that a positive goal is required to establish a gauge for measuring results and to provide an incentive for continuing efforts to increase the dollar value of subcontracts placed with small, HUBZone small, small disadvantaged, women-owned small, veteran-owned, and service-disabled veteran-owned small business concerns.
+- (b) Performance under other contracts is an indicator of an offeror's understanding of the reasons for the law and benefits of the program. - (1) If an offeror prepared a subcontracting plan for another contract, the contracting officer should contact the contracting officer responsible for administering the earlier plan to determine if the offeror met the plan's objectives and submitted required reports in a timely manner. - (2) The contracting officer shall consider overall compliance in the evaluation, not just whether or not the offeror met the goals established in the plan. - (3) Submission of timely reports is an indication the offeror takes its responsibilities seriously. - (c) The contracting officer shall use the Subcontracting Plan Evaluation Checklist found at https://insite.gsa.gov/subcontracting and GSAM 519.7 to evaluate an offeror's subcontracting plan. - (1) Remember that a positive goal is required to establish a gauge for measuring results and to provide an incentive for continuing efforts to increase the dollar value of subcontracts placed with small, HUBZone small, small disadvantaged, women-owned small, veteran-owned, and service-disabled veteran-owned small business concerns.
 Carefully scrutinize any subcontracting category (e.g., small business, HUBZone small business, etc.) where the offeror does not specify a goal and accept it only after assuring that no subcontracting opportunities exist.
 If any category with no goal is accepted, the contracting officer must: - (i) Document the file explaining why the goal was accepted; and